Hutsonian-Theory/R-will-transkribus/READMEwills.md

 2. Name the collection
 3. Click on "Upload Document"
 4. Click on "Quick Test Recognition"
 5. Click "Handwritten"
-6. Then choose a language: "English"
+7. Then choose a language: "English"
-7. Click on the search bar (choose your collection)
+8. Click on the search bar (choose your collection)
-8. Open your "File Explorer"
+9. Open your "File Explorer" on your PC
-9. Choose image
+10. Choose image from there
-10. Lastly, drag or drop your chosen image
+11. Lastly, drag or drop your chosen image
+12. Let image transcribe.

+### Once Transription is finished:

+13. Click on the finish product of the image thumbnail
+14. Read and validate transcription

-### Last Will and Testament of Isabell Midford
+## Last Will and Testament of Isabell Midford
 1706/ M.11

 nthe name of (God Ilmen